pucagit/kubernetes-nginx-web/README.md

 ## The Kubernetes API
 The Kubernetes API lets you query and manipulate the state of objects in Kubernetes.
 The core of Kubernetes' control plane is the API server and the HTTP API that it exposes.
 Users, the different parts of your cluster, and external components all communicate with one another through the API server.
-- **Discovery API**: provides information about the Kubernetes APIs: API names, resources, versions, and supported operations.
-- **OpenAPI v2.0 and OpenAPI v3.0**: includes all the available API paths, as well as all resources consumed and produced for every operations on every endpoints.
-It also includes any extensibility components that a cluster supports.
-The data is a complete specification and is significantly larger than that from the Discovery API.

 ## Communication between Nodes and the Control Plane
 **Node to Control Plane**: Kubernetes has a "hub-and-spoke" API pattern.
 All API usage from nodes (or the pods they run) terminates at the API server.
 None of the other control plane components are designed to expose remote services.
 The API server is configured to listen for remote connections on a secure HTTPS port (typically 443) with one or more forms of client authentication enabled.
 One or more forms of authorization should be enabled, especially if anonymous requests or service account tokens are allowed.